Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Energy and Angular Momentum Loss

 where the term in square brackets results from the Kepler equation.
 We can insert the above integration limits because the Kepler equation possesses fixed points at $\EccAno=n\pi$, ($n\in \mathds{Z}$).
 The squares of the velocity and the radial velocity as functions of $\EccAno$ enter via

 The orbital averaged differential equations show total agreement up to all orders (purely including the instantaneous parts) appearing in \cite{Gopakumar:Iyer:1997}, and symbolically read

 The symbol $\langle \dots \rangle$ means average over {\em one orbital (radial) time period}.
-The spin-orbit terms match with \cite{Zeng:Will:2007}; the spin(1)-spin(2) terms match \cite{Wang:Steinhoff:Zeng:Schafer:2011}, where we checked the aligned spins case.
+The spin-orbit terms match with \cite{Zeng:Will:2007}; the S(1)S(2) terms match \cite{Wang:Steinhoff:Zeng:Schafer:2011}, where we checked the aligned spins case.
 The explicit expressions read